imixs/imixs-cloud/SETUP.md

 Docker images are available on docker registries.
 Public docker images are basically available on Docker Hub. _Imixs-Cloud_  uses a private docker registry.
 The registry is used to push locally build docker images so that the cloud infrastructure can pull and start those services without the need to build the images from a Docker file.

-## Create a Self Signed Certificate
+### Create a Self Signed Certificate
 The private registry in the _Imixs-Cloud_ is secured with a TLS (Transport Layer Security).
 This guaranties that only authorized clients can push or pull an image from the registry.
 To secure the registry, a self signed certificate for the manager-node is needed.

-To create the certificate a DNS host name for the manager-node:
+To create the certificate a DNS host name for the manager-node is needed.
+The following example registers the DNS name '_manager-node.com_'.
+The keys are stored in the directory _registry/_:

-	$ mkdir ./registry && cd ./registry
+	$ mkdir mkdir -p ./management/registry/certs && cd ./management/registry/certs
 	$ openssl req -newkey rsa:4096 -nodes -sha256 \
 	            -keyout domain.key -x509 -days 356 \
 	            -out domain.cert

 	Generating a 4096 bit RSA private key ................................................++
 	writing new private key to 'registry_certs/domain.key'
 	-----